top of page

 The transformation of urban walls

 In the shadows of a still night, countless urban walls are silently transformed into street art canvases without anyone noticing them.
-On December 23rd, 2013—night of my twentieth birthday—I sought to become one of these night walkers, letting aside a growing feeling of powerlessness as student, by displaying my own messages in Barcelona’s streets, hometown since my five years old.
+On December 23rd, 2013—night of my twentieth birthday—I sought to become one of these night walkers, letting aside a growing feeling of powerlessness as student, by displaying my own messages in Barcelona’s streets, hometown since I was five years old.
 With visual compositions made at home, I ventured out to paste them onto walls, mostly using the wheatpaste technique, a homemade mixture of wheat flour and water famously elaborated worldwide to fix posters.

 Capture d’écran 2021-10-06 à 15.14.33.png